onimitch/ffxi-balloon-ashitav4/readme.md

 `/balloon delay <seconds>` - Delay before closing promptless balloons.

-`/balloon text_speed <chars per second>` - Speed that text is displayed, in characters per second.
+`/balloon speed <chars per second>` - Speed that text is displayed, in characters per second.
 Set to 0 to disable.

 `/balloon portrait` - Toggle the display of character portraits, if the theme has settings for them.